Persuasion is a powerful word for anyone in the marketing space.

 She doesn’t swear all the time, mind you.
 In a given article she probably swears 2-3 times, maybe up to 5, so in a 2,000-word piece, it’s not that much.
 But whenever she does, it makes her message much more powerful.

 While some will say such use of the English language is inappropriate and disrespectful, that’s what it makes it so persuasive.
 People like taboos.
 People act naughty, even though they know they shouldn’t or that it’s wrong.
 So when you swear, you’re writing like you really are; like a regular human being.
-You don’t act like a superior man who looks down to his audience; you are one of them.
+You don’t act like a superior man who looks down on his audience; you are one of them.

 While these two examples may be a bit too extreme for some, I’d consider adding some strong swearing every so often, maybe once per article at max.
 In the studies mentioned above, the researchers found that the speech that influenced the participants the most was the one with the mild swear.
 So you may